dogefreak/FHICT/README.md

 ## Welcome

 I'd like to welcome you to my personal FHICT repo.
-This repo is meant for sharing code I've created during my school career.
+This repo is meant for sharing code or projects I've created during my school career.
 Feel free to take a look, or try some scripts that I've created.

 ## FHICT